tomasferrarisenda/backstage/README.md

 We are going to create the missing piece with the help of backstage, the frontend.

 Let's analyze the backend.
 With this Gitops setup we have, there's a number of things that need to exist in order for the backend service to be deployed.
 These are:
-1. The [my-app/backend directory](/my-app/backend/): In a production environment, the backend service would have its own repo where we would store all the application code.
+1. The [my-app/backend directory](/my-app/backend/): In a real world scenario, the backend service would have its own repo where we would store all the application code.
 In this small lab we'll just save it in its own directory.
 2. The [helm/my-app/backend directory](/helm/my-app/backend/): Here we save the Helm chart for our backend service.
-This of course would also be in its own repo on a production environment.
+This of course would also be in its own repo on a real world scenario.
 3. The [backend service argocd application manifests](/argo-cd/applications/my-app/backend/): These are read by the App of Apps to
 4. The [backend build pipeline]():